stdNullPtr/zoom-bot/README.md

 # Zoom Bot

+## *Still in Development*
+This is a proof of concept simple app that joins bot into a zoom call.
+No description/guide will be given - read the code.

 ## Running the application

 The project is a standard Maven project.
 To run it from the command line,